 My Observations:

 I own this Nespresso machine, I’ve had it for a good few years.
 I play drums in a band, and we have this in the kitchen of the rehearsal studio.
-Nespresso is the best balance between coffee quality and ease of utilize for this type of use, in my humble opinion.
+Nespresso is the wonderful balance between coffee quality and practicality for this sort of utilize, in my modest opinion.

-I’ve been basically impressed with this little machine over the years, it’s had the majority of work with, and it’s proved to be a robust little thing, never had any problem with it.
+I’ve been in reality impressed with this little machine over the years, it’s had the majority of work with, and it’s proved to be a robust little thing, never had any problem with it.

 Check Price - Amazon UK